Chemical products

 Ammonium Polyphosphate (APP) CAS 68333-79-9

 Ammonium Polyphosphate (CAS 68333-79-9), commonly abbreviated as APP, is a highly efficient inorganic polymer utilizing its high phosphorus and nitrogen content to function as a premier halogen-free flame retardant.
 Chemically identified as the ammonium salt of polyphosphoric acid, this white, free-flowing powder acts through an intumescent mechanism; upon exposure to heat, it decomposes to release non-combustible gases and forms a thick, insulating carbonaceous char layer (foam) that cuts off oxygen and heat from the substrate.
+In intumescent formulations, Pentaerythritol is a related carbon-source component; actual loading and processing should be qualified as a full system.
 It is commercially available in different crystal phases, with Phase II (High Polymerization, n>1000) being the industry standard for solvent-based intumescent coatings, thermoplastics (PP, PE), and polyurethane foams due to its low water solubility and high thermal stability.
 We ensure bulk supply capabilities for this material, providing access to competitive factory pricing and customized specifications to meet specific requirements, such as Silane Surface Treatment (to improve water resistance and compatibility) or Melamine-modified grades.
 Full technical documentation, including MSDS, TDS, COA, is available to support compliance and safety protocols.

 • CAS: 68333-79-9